 Brian Lystgaard Due

-I am alos engaged in a varity of practical research that involves classical communication disciplines as PR, PA, branding, internal and external communication, leadership, strategy, vision, mission and culture, etc.
+I am also engaged in a varity of practical research that involves classical communication disciplines as PR, PA, branding, internal and external communication, leadership, strategy, vision, mission and culture, etc.

-My research focuses basically on the ressources human beings use to construct meaning in social interaction.
+My research focuses basically on the semiotic and sensory ressources human beings use to construct meaning in social interaction together.
 I am interessted in the underlying structures in the multimodal construction of norms and interactional order, which is embeded in an ecology of sign systems that includes not only talk, but also a range of different kinds of displays made by the body, and structure in the environment.
+I have particular been interessted in the senses and multisensoriality as I have been leading research projects studying the everyday lives of visually impaired people.

 Conversation Analysis and multimodal interaction analysis